GOP says Biden family financial records a smoking gun. White House calls it a 'political stunt'

 Most SARs are never made public.
 The records connected to Trump and Cohen were revealed through leaks to the media and as part of federal investigations.

 Suspicious activity reports are cloaked in secrecy to make them useful for law enforcement.
-The person suspected of triggering a SARs is not routinely informed about the pending report.
+The person suspected of triggering a SAR is not routinely informed about the pending report.

 Any discussion or disclosure about SARs to outside groups such as news outlets would be considered an unauthorized disclosure and is punishable as a federal criminal offense.